CarolineRinks/FEDS/fabfed_ansible/docs/workflow_design.md

 ```
 provider:                                                    # Class
-  - fabric:                                                  # Prvider Type: Must be one of these. [fabric, chi, sense, cloudlab, janus]
+  - fabric:                                                  # Prvider Type: Must be one of these. [fabric, chi, sense, cloudlab, ansiblele]
     - fabric_provider:                                       # Label: Can be any string
          credential_file: ~/.fabfed/fabfed_credentials.yml
          profile: fabric                                     # This can be any string and it points to a section in the credential file